 Prepare your hair.

-Wash your hair with the Dove Daily Moisture 2-in-1 Shampoo & Conditioner, then allow to air dry or use a hairdryer so that your strands are at least 90% dry before you start.
+Wash your hair with Dove Men+Care Hydration Fuel 2-In-1 Fortifying Shampoo + Conditioner, then allow to air dry or use a hairdryer so that your strands are at least 90% dry before you start.

 Create a low ponytail.